Amall96/GooglePlayStoreApps/Project Proposal.md

 ### Tools:
-the main tools that will be used a Jupyter Notebook and different types of Python libraries such as:
+The main tools that will be used are Jupyter Notebook and different types of Python libraries such as:
 * Numpy
 * Pandas
 * Matplotlib